 Many countries have already experienced 'second' and 'third' waves of infection.
 On the 2nd authorisation on 21st December 2020, which is now approved for use down to the age of 12 years.
-This was followed by emergency authorisation of the Oxford/AstraZeneca ChAdOx1 nCOV-

-December 2020 the MHRA granted emergency authorisation for a vaccine against COVID-19, authorisation for the mRNA COVID-19 Vaccine Moderna on 8th January 2021.
+This was followed by emergency authorisation of the Oxford/AstraZeneca ChAdOx1 nCOV-19 vaccine on the 29th December 2020 by the UK MHRA.
+The MHRA then granted emergency authorisation for the mRNA COVID-19 Vaccine Moderna on 8th January 2021.
 The adjuvanted protein COVID-19 vaccine from Novavax, NVXCoV2373, is under rolling review of the MHRA at the time of writing.
 All of these vaccines were developed for use as homologous two-dose regimens.
 Further vaccines using different platforms are expected to be approved for use, the majority of which are expected to be approved as two dose, homologous prime/boost schedules.

-'COVID-19 mRNA Vaccine BNT162b2' the European Medicines Agency then granted conditional immunisation campaigns, recommendations for immunisation are now being extended to adolescents in many countries including the USA, Israel and Ireland, given the high rates of infection in this age group.
-In the USA, as of 9th August 2021 more than 3.9 million 16 to 17 yearolds and 6.4 million 12 to 15 year-olds, have received at least one dose of COVID-19 vaccine, and
+December 2020 the MHRA granted emergency authorisation for a vaccine against COVID-19, immunisation campaigns, recommendations for immunisation are now being extended to adolescents in many countries including the USA, Israel and Ireland, given the high rates of infection in this age group.
+In the USA, as of 9th August 2021 more than 3.9 million 16 to 17 year-olds and 6.4 million 12 to 15 year-olds, have received at least one dose of COVID-19 vaccine, and 3.1 and 4.6 million (respectively) have received both doses.(12) These have almost all been with the mRNA vaccines, predominantly BNT162b2.
+The potential benefits (and costs)